 On October 22, 1999, the Service Experts board met to discuss the Lennox proposal and the status of discussions with those other companies that had continued to conduct due diligence.
 Service Experts' financial advisors and outside legal counsel participated in the board meeting.
 Members of senior management and the board of directors discussed Service Experts' prospects on a stand alone basis and its initiatives to stabilize and revitalize the company.
 Service Experts' financial advisors made a presentation of their financial analyses of the possible transactions.
-The board authorized Service Experts' management and its advisors to continue discussions with one of the other potential acquirors that had previously indicated potential interest in a cash acquisition at \$10-\$12 per share but had subsequently indicated that it did not expect to be in a position to make a binding offer until it had done further diligence, Service Experts' third quarter results had been determined and announced, the market for Service Experts common stock had an opportunity to react to the announcement and it had obtained the approval of its board of directors.
+The board authorized Service Experts' management and its advisors to continue, on its behalf, negotiations with representatives of Lennox and to continue discussions with one of the other potential acquirors that had previously indicated potential interest in a cash acquisition at \$10-\$12 per share but had subsequently indicated that it did not expect to be in a position to make a binding offer until it had done further diligence, Service Experts' third quarter results had been determined and announced, the market for Service Experts common stock had an opportunity to react to the announcement and it had obtained the approval of its board of directors.